 - North Carolina Association of Defense Attorneys

-- Transportation Lawyers’ Association
+- Transportation Lawyers Association

-- Executive Committee At Large Member, 2012-2014
+- Executive Committee Representative at Large (2012-2014)

 - Trucking Industry Defense Association

-Honors and Awards
+Honors & Awards

-- Best Lawyers in America, Railroad Law, 2016
+- Best Lawyers in America (2016-2024)

 - E. McGruder Faris Memorial Award for Character, Leadership and Scholarship